Classifying theory for simplicial parametrized groups: Proof of the main result

 We can apply the functor $\overline{W}$ to this diagram and obtain the following diagram of simplicial spaces

 We can now explain the main idea of our proof of Theorem~\ref{main result}.
 The diagram~\eqref{double fibration} induces a diagram

 so that we can compare $H(B,G)$ and $H(B,|G|)$ via $H(B,|\Dec\, G|)$.
-We will prove that each map in this diagram is an isomorphism with the hypotheses on $G$ and $B$.
-It is easy to check that if $G$ is an abelian group object in $s\cK/B$ then the maps in the diagram above are homomorphisms of abelian groups.
+We will prove that each map in this diagram is an isomorphism using the hypotheses on $G$ and $B$.
+We remark that it is easy to check that if $G$ is an abelian group object in $s\cK_{/B}$ then the maps in the diagram above are homomorphisms of abelian groups.

 To prove that the maps in the above diagram are isomorphisms we will prove the following two propositions.
 After we had completed this paper, we discovered that a result related to, but less general than Proposition~\ref{hypercover} below had been proven earlier by Moerdijk --- see 3.7 of \cite{Moerdijk}.